-Description: Geometry Connections is the second in a three-year sequence of college preparatory Mathematics high school courses.
-It emphasizes several big ideas in an integrated Algebra/Geometry context.
+Description: Geometry Connections emphasizes several big ideas in an integrated Algebra/Geometry context.
 The key concepts addressed in this course are transformations, relationships between figures, properties and measurements of plane figures and three-dimensional shapes, investigation and proof, geometric construction, and probability.